 - Sensitive land consent - the most common category for private buyers.
 Covers coastal land, large rural or lifestyle blocks, and land adjoining conservation areas.

-- Residential land consent — introduced in 2018.
-Available in narrow circumstances, generally where the buyer commits to a build-to-rent or increased housing supply outcome.
+- Residential land consent - available in limited circumstances, generally where the buyer commits to a build-to-rent or increased housing supply outcome.

 - Significant business assets consent - applies when a business that owns New Zealand land is being acquired above the relevant thresholds.

-We prepare all supporting documents, draft the legal submissions, and respond to any requests from the Overseas Investment Office during the assessment period.
+We prepare all supporting documents, draft the legal submissions, and manage all communication with the Overseas Investment Office during the assessment period.
+You do not have to deal with the OIO directly at any point.

 Ownership structure advice

 The rules look through legal structures to assess who ultimately owns or controls the asset.
-Before the contract is signed, we advise on the most appropriate ownership structure for your situation:
+Before the agreement is signed, we advise on the most appropriate ownership structure for your situation:

 - Trusts.
 A trust is treated as an overseas person if a majority of its trustees are overseas persons, or if overseas beneficiaries hold a majority interest in the trust.
 Family trusts with overseas-resident children as beneficiaries commonly trigger consent requirements - we analyse the trust deed before you commit.